Anti-Bribery for Sales · Module 2 of 2

 Mark Stelovich

-I know.
 That's why I want to send them now.
-Not after the bid.
-Now.
 Get our face in front of her before the proposal lands.
-Brightline did it, they're going to do it again.
-If we don't match, our paper has to do all the lifting and Bree doesn't know us.
+Brightline's going to do it again.
+If we don't match, our paper does all the lifting and Bree doesn't know us.

 Two tickets, England v South Africa, Allianz Stadium, hosted box~AUD $480